arokem/scipy-optimize/01-intro.md

 ---
+title: Introduction -- models and why we like them
 layout: page
-title: Introduction: models and why we like them
 minutes: 20
 ---